 Most tutorials tell you how to shred down a bar of soap to mix with borax and washing soda.
 To make your handmade laundry soap even cheaper, you can make a suitable bar soap yourself!

 I prefer to use a 100% non-superfatted coconut oil soap for my soap shreds.
 You can also use a 100% lard soap, but I’ve found that because coconut oil soap is super cleansing, you can use less in the final recipe.
 When you run your recipe through a lye calculator, you will select 0% superfat.
 We don’t want any oils left over unsaponified to gunk up our washing machine.
 This will be a high cleansing soap, so don’t use it on your body.

 This recipe and tutorial assume that you have basic knowledge of cold process soap and have made a few batches.
 If you are new to soapmaking, please check out our basic tutorials to learn more detailed information.
-Our basic soapmaking eBook is an excellent resource for learning the basics of soapmaking.
+Our free basic soapmaking eBook is an excellent resource for learning the basics of soapmaking.
 If you have some soapmaking experience, you can probably follow along with this tutorial.

 My favorite places to buy coconut oil are from Soaper’s Choice and Bramble Berry (affiliate link).
 Bramble Berry is great because their 7 lb coconut oil comes in an easily managed bag you can boil or microwave to melt.
 How awesome is that!?
 Make sure you get Coconut Oil 76 Degree.
 Never use fractionated coconut oil.

 Coconut oil – 32 oz.

 Water – 12 oz.